 Dust working surface liberally with flour, Dump dough and dust flour on top.
 Roll into 1/2 inch thick circle, cut circles with 3-inch circle cookie cutter and with a small cookie cutter in the middle of each doughnuts, to make the holes.

 Place doughnuts on a lightly floured cookie sheet, spacing about an inch apart.
-Cover with a kitchen towel, let rise for about 30 minutes.
+Cover with a kitchen towel, let rise for about 30 to 45 minutes.

 Deep fry doughnut holes for a few seconds until golden on all sides.

 Roll hot doughnuts (as soon it comes out of the oil) in the spiced sugar on all sides.

 Grind all spices (except sugar) in a mortar and pestle until finely ground.
 Mix in sugar.